yukiar/yukiar.github.io/research.md

 * K. Ashihara, T. Kajiwara, Y. Arase and S. Uchida: Contextualized context2vec, in Proc. of Workshop on Noisy User-generated Text (W-NUT 2019), pp. 397–406 (Nov.
 2019).
 * D. Nishihara, T. Kajiwara, and Y. Arase: Controllable Text Simplification with Lexical Constraint, in Proc. of Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, pp. 260-266, (July 2019).
 * S. Uchida, S. Takada and Y. Arase: CEFR-based Lexical Simplification Dataset, in Proc. of Language Resources and Evaluation Conference (LREC 2018), (May 2018).
+* K. Sakaguchi, Y. Arase, and M. Komachi: Discriminative Approach to Fill-in-the-blank Quiz Generation for Language Learners, in Proc. of Annual Meeting of the Association for Computational Linguistics (ACL 2013), pp. 238-242 (Aug.
+2013).

 ##### Datasets
 * [CEFR-based lexical substitution dataset](../share/CEFR-LP.zip)